Harry Wheatcroft: Split with Alfred Wheatcroft

 In 1962, when longstanding strained relationships with his brother came to a head, Wheatcroft joined his sons in a rival firm, which bought out the older company to become the Wheatcroft Organization.
 With capable young family members running the day-to-day business (never his strong suit) Wheatcroft gave his publicity skills free rein.
 His whiskers and dress became more bizarre.
 Out of a huge maroon Rolls-Royce would appear his tall, gangling figure.
 Clad in a floral shirt with royal-blue trousers flecked with colour, or perhaps in a suit of dogtooth tweed trimmed with tangerine velvet, against which his horn-rimmed spectacles swung wildly from a string.
 He captivated photographers, the media, and the gardening public.
 Show reports carried his picture even when his firm's participation had been minimal.
 He travelled the world, lectured extensively, and wrote books, and his television appearances included a commercial advertising cheese.
 During this period Wheatcroft committed a social indiscretion at the Royal Horticultural Society's Chelsea Flower Show by staging roses without a shirt on.
 It has been recounted that the president, Lord Aberconway, approached: 'A hot day, Harry!'
 'Indeed, my lord.'
 'Tell you what, Harry, if you'll put a shirt on, I'll take my jacket off!'

 The society honoured him in 1972 with the Victoria Medal of Honour, and in 1973 he was awarded the Royal National Rose Society's Dean Hole medal.
 Wheatcroft's prosperity and enjoyment of life's good things never blunted his sometimes naive expression of left-wing views.
 He offended a Texan audience by declaring that America might not be embroiled in the Vietnam combat if more Americans grew roses.
 Yet on attending the May Day parade in Moscow's Red Square, he admiringly described the militarism on display as awe-inspiring.

 Personal life

 At home he was a quiet, even subdued family man, happy with his five children though with little time to spend with them, for they attended boarding school, and summer holidays coincided with shows.
-His wife, Doss, was infuriated by a string of infidelities; he shrugged them off, maintaining that yielding to temptation is natural.
+His wife, Doss, was infuriated by a string of infidelities: he shrugged them off, maintaining that yielding to temptation is natural.
 In the 1960s, he named a red rose for his wife, and a flamboyant red and yellow rose bore his own name in 1972.

-Wheatcroft's niece, Anna Wheatcroft, was married to future Doctor Who star Tom Baker from 1961 to 1966.
+Wheatcroft's niece Anna Wheatcroft was married to future Doctor Who star Tom Baker from 1961 to 1966.
 They had two children, Daniel and Piers.
-In his book, Who on Earth is Tom Baker?, Baker revealed that the rest of the Wheatcroft family treated him very cruelly during his marriage to Anna.
+In his book Who on Earth is Tom Baker?, Baker said the rest of the Wheatcroft family treated him very cruelly during his marriage to Anna.